Vija02/react-router-native-navigation/README.md

 The [history](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md) API can be a bit limiting for a complex navigation.
 For example, your history stack will get out of control if you don't configure it properly/never reset it.
 This is not great because all of the entries in the history stack will still be rendered even when it's not used.
 You can manually reset the stack by mutating the `history` object.
 But this will lead to inconsistency with this library.
 TODO: Perhaps we should add a method to allow changes from within the Switches component.

-TODO: [display: none doesn't put the element on the render tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).
-So perhaps we should use that for elements not rendered.
-Not sure it that applies to react-native though

 No Header support.
 One of the big decision when this library was made was whether it should support have its own header.
 In the spirit of keeping things simple, you will have to bring your own header component.
 There's an example TODO: [here]() that illustrates how to do just that.
 However, I'm aware there might be some demand for transitions inside the header itself.
 I'm open to suggestions on how best to implement it.